Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 - UltraTech Cement has also performed well here with PAT growth of 22.6% and therefore given 4 points and second rank.

-- Ambuja Cement and ACC cement PAT growth remain in the single-digit of 7.1% and 3.5% respectively.
+- Ambuja Cement and ACC cement PAT growth remain single-digit of 7.1% and 3.5%, respectively.

 - Dalmia Bharat gets the last position and one point only.

-11) Capacity Metrics: Capacity in Million Tonnes per Anum (MTPA):
+11) Capacity Metrics: Capacity in Million Tonnes per Annum (MTPA):

-- UltraTech has an enormous capacity of 114.8 MTPA, only a company with a capacity of more than 100 MTPA, therefore gets the first position and full points.
+- UltraTech has an enormous capacity of 114.8 MTPA, only a company with a total of more than 100 MTPA, therefore gets the first position and total points.

-- Shree Cement receives the second position with 40.4 MTPA, and ACC Cement receives the third position with 33.4 MTPA.
+- It took Shree Cement 40.4 MTPA to grab the second spot, while ACC Cement took third place with 33.4 MTPA.

 - Dalmia Bharat has the capacity of only 28.5 MTPA and therefore is ranked and marked accordingly.